Primary Navigation Mobile

 Committed to using 100% renewable energy, the locations with a distinct solar canopy help keep drivers dry, as well as generating some of the energy used to charge.
 The new Greenwich chargers are capable of charging a compatible EV to 186 miles in 15 minutes.

-Size of network: UK has 14, locations, most of them in the North East, and aims to ultimately create 1,000.
-In spring 2022, Fastned raised a further £19.9 million (EUR 23 million) investment, so that number is expected to grow considerably between now and 2026.
+Size of network: The UK has 21 Fastned locations, most of them in the North East, and the company aims to ultimately create 1,000.

 Our experience: Fairly positive with Fastned: turn up, plug in, tap your card, charge and go.
 Once, in a field of five chargers, the first two weren’t working; screens didn’t feature a welcome message and needed to be reset.
 Fastned customer service was helpful and can initiate remote updates, but still required a phone call.
 Also, it’s not cheap.
 Efficient but expensive.